 Zari can sometimes take awhile to warm up to new people, and other times she is out and up at the fence ready to greet them.
 She is a feisty caracal who loves to quarrel with her brother Kitwana.
 Zari is enjoying her new home and runs around from shift to shift without a care in the world.

 Zari is the smaller of the two caracals that came from out west.
 She has ear tufts that stand up straight on the tops of her ears and has a darker coat than her enclosure mate Kitwana.

 Zari and her brother Kitwana live on Cherry Lane.
-Across the path from them is Petee Ocelot and on one side is Kaela Tiger.
+Across the path from them is Petee Ocelot.

 Caracals, like Zari, are very adaptable cats, however the biggest problem they are facing in the wild is habitat destruction.
 Habitat loss is the number one reason the caracal population is declining.
 Habitat loss is directly due to the growth of the human population, urban sprawling and the need for more agricultural farms that require vast amounts of land.
 It is not only the caracal that is affected by habitat loss, but also its prey.
 Many migratory species are unable to complete their migration due to urban developments and this has a direct impact on the land and the predators who hunt them.
 It is vital that lands be protected so animals such as the caracal can continue to thrive.